Introducing rats to each other

 You can help reduce aggression if you:

-• Provide multiple shelters and visual barriers to help break up aggressive encounters by enabling rats move away from each other
+- Provide multiple shelters and visual barriers to help break up aggressive encounters by enabling rats to move away from each other.

 Having multiple levels in their home cage can also help act as barriers to aggression.
 Make sure that shelters have multiple exits to avoid particular rats stopping other cage-mates from leaving the shelter.